-Industry veteran Jacques Bezuidenhout, who also sits on the Liquor.com advisory board, takes the classic Old Fashioned and turns it on its head with his Spiced Old Fashioned recipe, which uses tequila as the base spirit and kicks things up a notch with layers of serious heat.
-For him, it’s second nature to find harmony between the tried and true classics and his personal love affair with tequila, and this drink is the ultimate representation of the magic that can happen when bartenders think outside the box, which is the primary contributor to the continued evolution of the industry.
-According to Detroit bartender John S. Neely, the classics are always reliable templates for cocktail experimentation, and for good reason.
-“Classic recipes are so interchangeable with the seasons, [so] it’s very easy way to keep things new and fresh,” he shares.
-“You can play with some many different flavor pairings between syrups, bitters and spirits.”
+Industry veteran Jacques Bezuidenhout takes the classic Old Fashioned and turns it on its head with his Spiced Old Fashioned recipe, which uses tequila as the base spirit and brings layers of serious heat into the mix.
+For him, it’s second nature to find harmony between the tried and true classics and his personal love affair with tequila.
+The Spiced Old Fashioned is the ultimate representation of the magic that can happen when bartenders think outside the box—the primary contributor to the continued evolution of an industry that loves to keep us on our toes.

 Watch Now: How to Make a Spiced Old Fashioned

 - 2 oz Partida añejo tequila